joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 The terminal just blinks: Welcome back, elf-technician

-What do you enter? > abc123
+What do you enter? > Marie

 Checking......